napari/docs/docs/plugins/virtual_environment_docs/5-survey.md

   This will monitor a file/directory for changes, and re-run a command each time (which is why step #1 is also useful).

-This is the last article in this series.
+This is the last topic in this series.